kbpate10/b2b-sales-pipeline-intelligence/README.md

 ---

 ### 2. Rep Performance with Territory Normalization (`mart_rep_performance`)

-This is the analysis that most sales analytics projects skip.

 Raw revenue rank is misleading.
 A rep covering enterprise accounts in a high-revenue region will outperform an equally skilled rep working SMB accounts in a weaker territory, purely due to account mix.
 Ranking reps on revenue alone rewards geography, not skill.